 - a) The protection of life and property

 - b) To maintain security in Uganda

 - c) To enforce the laws in Uganda

 - d) To ensure public safety and order

 - e) To prevent and detect crime in society

 - f) The maintenance of order, peace and tranquility in the country.

-- g) To cooperate with the civilian authority and other security organs established under the Constitution and with the population generally.
+- Constitution and with the population generally.